cortes-ciriano-lab/TelFusDetector/README.md

                         telomere fusions (follow this format --variables VAR1 VAR2 VAR3 ...)
-  --purity PURITY       Tumour purity [Default = 1] --outfile OUTFILE     Output file with the calulated telomere fusion rates
+  --purity PURITY       Tumour purity [Default = 1] --outfile OUTFILE     Output file with the calculated telomere fusion rates
 ```

+**Out file generated**

+- File with the TF rates.
+If `--variables` provided, TF rates for each group.

 # License
 **TelFusDetector is free for academic use only.** If you are not a member of a public funded academic and/or education and/or research institution you must obtain a commercial license from EMBL Enterprise Management GmbH (EMBLEM); please email EMBLEM (info@embl-em.de).